-Options to avoid in general are those such as galvanized steel and stainless steel, which might not take as well to the process as affordable carbon steel will.
+Options to avoid in general are those such as stainless steel or aluminum, which might not take as well to the process as affordable carbon steel will.
 Why would you pay all that money for stainless steel only to tarnish it, anyway?

 The bullet list of metals above give you plenty of options for color.
 Now let’s look at the process itself.

 Intentional Corrosion Process: DIY or Hire a Pro

 With a basic combination of household chemicals or specialty all-in-one solutions available from certain suppliers, your contractor can follow these tips and DIY directions for forcing the corrosion process:

 - Clean the metal thoroughly to remove debris and oil.